 By Monique Thomas, founder of DAUGHTER SHINE

 Whilst continuing to pursue a music career, in 2011 I left my teaching job to work part time with women in prison, on probation and in local community.
 Working with young women had been my motivation for becoming a teacher, and although I grew through the experience, it wasn’t for me.
 I also wanted to develop my music career that had been getting the dregs of what remained after a full day of taming teenagers.
-With voice busted, I had resorted to using a bell to settle the class down to save my vocal chords!
 Music had been the centre of my passions for years, but I couldn’t yet see how this was a viable route and lacked confidence in my abilities.

 In my new role as a trainer, I was open to new experiences and was aware that the realities of my naivety and prejudices would be exposed.
-Although certain that I’d had a colourful existence up until this point, at 25, I still had limited life experience.
+Although certain that I’d had a colourful existence up until this point, at 25 I still had a lot to learn.
 Weekly activity included facilitating group sessions and 1-2-1s with women on relationships, confidence building, self esteem, abuse, sexual health, mental health, employability etc.

-Questioning my suitability for the role, while battling a serious case of impostor syndrome, I remember being very nervous on my first prison delivery.
-However, rather than being filled with anxiety during the session I was surprisingly at ease.
+Questioning my suitability for the role, while battling a serious case of impostor syndrome, I remember being quite nervous leading up to my first prison delivery.
+However, during the session I was surprisingly at ease.

 I was in a room full of women just like me.
 Young/old, black/white/Asian, Rich/poor, mothers/daughters/sisters/aunts.
 All of us made up of strength and struggles, victories and defeats, hopes and broken dreams, courage and fears.
 It wasn’t for me to have all the answers to the myriad of issues people faced.
 My job was to create a safe place and environment where we could all be real and begin or continue our journey of healing.

 What was about to unfold over the next 2 years was a steep learning curve into the heartbreaking realities of life for many women.
 I was also going to see how beautiful, precious and resilient we truly are.
-Confronting my own issues was essential to support these lives, along with developing an understanding and appreciation for our shared humanity and the value of coming together on the basis of what unites us, rather than what keeps us apart.
-I was about to learn in practice what it means to be authentic and how empowering it truly is when we allow ourselves to be who we are and then share ourselves with others.
+I developed an understanding and appreciation for our shared humanity and the value of coming together on the basis of what unites us, rather than what keeps us apart.
+I learnt in practice what it means to be authentic and how empowering it truly is when we allow ourselves to be who we are and then share ourselves with others.

 Our difficult experiences keep us grounded and often thrust us into the moment – the home of authenticity.
 Being at rock bottom or in a difficult place presents an opportunity for us to face reality and live more purposefully.